 RIOTBASE.
 In addition to add it to

-USEMODULE the user needs to add the module path to
+USEMODULE the user needs to add the directory (or directories) containing external modules to

 An example can be found in